OmarMiniesy/Notes/Security/Wireless Network Security/WiFi Protected Setup (WPS).md

 ### Methods of Connection

-This is a network security standard designed to simplify the [[WiFi Connection]] of new devices.
+This is a network security standard designed to simplify the [[Wi-Fi Connection]] of new devices.
 - The [[Security Standards]] and the requirements are a lot, which called for some simplification.

 There are several types of connections possible: